 It is essential for all early childhood teachers to have deep knowledge and understanding of the significance of the role of play in children’s learning and

-This unit explores the demands of writing and creating with reference to the Australian Curriculum: English, and the NSW English K–10 Syllabus and related documents.
-The unit extends students’ knowledge of different types of texts and the grammatical and visual features typically found in a range of text types.
-Students design a sequence of lessons using a text-based...
+This subject explores the demands of writing and creating with reference to the Australian Curriculum: English, and the NSW English K–10 Syllabus and related documents.
+The unit extends students’ knowledge of different types of texts and the grammatical and visual features typically found in a range of...

 This subject empowers educators to address specific educational challenges through action research.
 Students will assess issues using a biblical framework, critically evaluate relevant literature, and devise interventions.